untydev/website/site/2022/11/estimate-reading-time-eleventy.md

 }
 ```

-Here's how you'd use the filter in a Nunjucks template to render the reading time of items in all collections:
+Here's how I'd use the filter in a Nunjucks template to render the reading time of items in all collections:

 {% raw %}
 ```njk